-And yet deep down, many Christians want more from their God.
-Even though they have been taught that God is highly selective and often shunning when it comes to admitting Souls into the Kingdom of Heaven, they want to believe in a Father whose mercy is without bounds and whose acceptance knows no exception ...
-Even though they have been taught that God purposefully places painful obstacles and challenges into their lives that they may then "prove themselves" to Him, they want to worship a God of a more awesome & gentle Grace ...
-Even though they have come to feel that God punishes them when they sin; that God, from time to time, gets fed up with humankind and sends wrathful "lessons" our way in order to "encourage us" to be better people, they want to honor a God of a Compassion more full & more complete.
+In essence, I have faith that you want to worship a God who is worth worshiping; that you want to worship an all-Loving God - one who refuses to demand petty hosannas & hallelujahs from His followers, and one who refuses to condemn minor offenders of "false religions" to an eternity of torment ...
+Though you have been told to believe that God is a "testing God", you want to love a God of a more radical Kindness ...
+Though you have been taught that God purposefully places painful obstacles and challenges into our lives that we may then "prove ourselves" to Him, you want to worship a God of a more awesome Grace ...
+Though you might have come to believe that God punishes us when we sin; that God, from time to time, gets fed up with humankind and sends wrathful "lessons" our way in order to "encourage us" to be better people, you want to honor a God of a more complete Compassion.
+In essence, while you have been repeatedly told that God is only sometimes all-Loving and other times angry & stern, you want to believe in a God who is consistently gentle & Loving.